rodrigoscc/http.nvim/README.md

 ## Features
 - Store multiple requests in a `.http` file
-- Search project requests with Telescope
+- Search project requests with Telescope or fzf-lua
-- Run project requests with Telescope
+- Run project requests with Telescope or fzf-lua
 - Manage multiple environments per project
 - Declare global or request-scoped variables in the `.http` file
 - Run last request run for easier API development iteration